darabos/megingat/for-sale/family-estate/index.md

 The land is 120 km (75 miles) from Budapest and the Schwechat (Vienna) airport.

-**The whole estate is also for sale at an asking price of € 950,000 or equivalent HUF.**
+**The whole estate is also for sale at an asking price of € 800,000 or equivalent HUF.**
+**The 6.5 hectares part of the estate are only € 650,000!**

-For more information or to arrange a viewing please contact darabos.zsoka@gmail.com.
+For more information or to arrange a viewing please contact **darabos.zsoka@gmail.com**.

 # More photos